kavotaman/br/about/cv.md

 - Michael Lanci, Endless Colored Ways, for fl/cl/vln/vlc/db/perc/cond, 2018
 - Adam O’Dell, I stood and stared at a lake in a rainstorm, for pierrot ensemble, 2017

-*commission
+*commissão

-### Compositions
+### Composições
 - Culture #3, for at least 8 string instruments, 2020
 - The Other, or how to peel a banana, for 10 cellos, and either video or 2 look-alike actors (both are optional), 2020
 - Ode to Noise #2, for any number of string instruments, 2019

-## TEACHING EXPERIENCE
+## EXPERIÊCIA PEDAGÓGICA
-**Mission Statement** _“My mission is to provide my students all the tools they need to become competent and flexible musicians”_

-- Private teaching, 2007-present

-- Teaching Assistant at BGSU
+- Aulas particulares, 2007-presente

+- Professor Assistente (TA) na BGSU.
-  - Courses:
+  - Cursos:
     - Applied Cello, MusP 2830 (Fall '19, Spring '20, Fall '20, Spring '21)
     - Exploring Music of World Cultures
       - Fall '19, MuCT 1250 1001/3001, instructor: Dr. Rancier